 Monounsaturated fat: good

 This is a good fat.
-It’s found in a lot of foods and oils.
-Its genetic make-up causes monounsaturated fat to stay liquid at room temperature.
+It’s found in various food and oils that are usually liquid at room temperature.
 Eating it reduces your risk of cardiovascular disease and can improve your blood cholesterol level.
 You can find this fat in olive oil, canola oil, avocados, and most nuts.

 Polyunsaturated fat: good

 Another good fat.
-In fact, it’s an essential fat.
-This means your body needs it, but can’t produce it.
-They’re helpful for your muscles, blood clotting, and inflammation.
-You may have heard of omega-3 and omega-6 fatty acids, which are types of polyunsaturated fat.
-These prevent heart disease and stroke.
+In fact, two types called omega-3 and omega-6 fatty acids are essential fats- this means your body needs it, but can’t produce it.
+They’re helpful for your muscles, blood clotting, and inflammation and can help prevent heart disease and stroke.
 You can find them in salmon, trout, tofu, nuts, seeds, and vegetable oils.

 Saturated fat: not-so-good

-This fat is unhealthy.
+This fat is unhealthy when too much is eaten.
 You should limit your intake of saturated fat, as it is linked to heart disease and raising harmful cholesterol.
 It’s solid at room temperature.
 Many common sources of this type of fat are cheese, coconut oil, whole-milk dairy foods, red meat, pre-packaged baked goods.

 A further note: food manufacturers are allowed to say a product is trans fat-free if it contains less than half a gram per serving.
 This seems good at first, but it will add up.
 Check the ingredients list.
 If you see the words hydrogenated, partially hydrogenated, or shortening, in contains trans fat.
 Avoid it!